jamesec/jamesec.github.io/o/eft_books.md

 > page 6
 >
 > As noted in the Preface, Susan Johnson later developed the therapy with a strong emphasis on the attachment piece (Johnson, 2004).
+>
+> page 27
+>
+> Greenberg and his former student Susan Johnson decided that Johnson would continue to promote and develop EFT for couples while he concentrated on the individual approach.
+>
+> page 448
+>
+> Despite their theoretical differences, it should be noted that both Greenberg’s and Johnson’s versions of Eft-C remain highly similar at the clinical level as they each rely on the same core interventions, which are outlined in the original text (Greenberg & Johnson, 1988).

 ## Leslie S. Greenberg
 - Greenberg, L. S. (2023). *Shame and anger in psychotherapy*.
 American Psychological Association (APA).